 The Audit Committee's responsibilities are described in a written charter adopted by the Board of Directors.
-The Audit Committee primary duties and responsibilities are to: serve as an independent and objective party to monitor the Company's financial reporting process and internal control system; appoint and approve the compensation of the Company's independent registered public accounting firm; review and appraise the audit efforts of the Company's independent registered public accounting firm; and provide an open avenue of communications among the independent registered public accounting firm, financial and senior management, and the Board of Directors.
-During fiscal year ended June 30, 2015, the Company retained Burr Pilger Mayer, Inc., formerly, Burr, Pilger & Mayer LLP ("BPM") as its independent registered public accounting firm to provide audit and audit related services.
-All fees and expenses paid to BPM were approved by the Audit Committee.
+The Audit Committee's primary duties and responsibilities are to: serve as an independent and objective party to monitor the Company's financial reporting process and internal control system; appoint and approve the compensation of the Company's independent registered public accounting firm; review and appraise the audit efforts of the Company's independent registered public accounting firm; and provide an open avenue of communications among the independent registered public accounting firm, financial and senior management, and the Board of Directors.
+During fiscal year ended June 30, 2017, the Company retained Burr Pilger Mayer, Inc. ("BPM") and Moss Adams LLP ("Moss Adams") as its independent registered public accounting firms to provide audit and audit related services.
+All fees and expenses paid to BPM and Moss Adams were approved by the Audit Committee.

-The Audit Committee reviewed and discussed the audited financial statements with management and BPM, and management represented to the Audit Committee that the consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States.
-The discussions with BPM also included the matters required by Statement on Auditing Standards No. 114 (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the U.S. Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T regarding "Communication with Audit Committees."
+The Audit Committee reviewed and discussed the audited financial statements with management and the Company's independent registered public accounting firms, and management represented to the Audit Committee that the consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States.
+The discussions with BPM and Moss Adams also included the matters required by Statement on Auditing Standards No. 114 (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the U.S. Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T regarding "Communication with Audit Committees."

-The Audit Committee has also received the written disclosures and the letter from BPM required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, which was also discussed with BPM.
+The Audit Committee has also received written disclosures and letters from BPM and Moss Adams, respectively, as required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee concerning independence, which was also discussed with BPM and Moss Adams, respectively.

-Based on the Audit Committee's review of the audited financial statements, and the review and discussions with management and BPM referred to above, the Audit Committee recommended to the Company's Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2015 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's review of the audited financial statements, and the review and discussions with management and the Company's independent registered public accounting firms referred to above, the Audit Committee recommended to the Company's Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2017 for filing with the SEC.